Comparison of Chapter 11, Chapter 12, and Chapter 13 Bankruptcy for Individual Debtors

 Benefits of Chapter 11 Over Chapter 13

 Chapter 11 has no debt limits.
-A debtor who wants to file under Chapter 13 must have noncontingent, liquidated, unsecured debts of less than $419,275 and noncontingent, liquidated secured debts of less than $1,257,850 as of April 1, 2019 (valid until April 2022).
+A debtor who wants to file under Chapter 13 must have combined total secured and unsecured debts of less than $2,750,000 as of the filing date.
 These amounts are increased every 3 years in proportion to the Consumer Price Index.
-(Noncontingent simply means that the debt does not depend on a future event and liquidated means that the debt is fixed in value.)

 A Chapter 11 debtor can take months to file a plan and make payments, whereas a Chapter 13 debtor must either submit a payment plan with the petition or file a plan within 15 days afterward.